awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

 ## Prerequisites<a name="video-prerequisites"></a>

 To run this procedure, you need to have the AWS CLI installed\.
 For more information, see [Getting Started with Amazon Rekognition](getting-started.md)\.
 The AWS account that you use must have access permissions to the Amazon Rekognition API\.
-For more information, see [Amazon Rekognition API Permissions: Actions, Permissions, and Resources Reference](api-permissions-reference.md)\.
+For more information, [Actions Defined by Amazon Rekognition](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrekognition.html#amazonrekognition-actions-as-permissions)\.

 **To configure Amazon Rekognition Video and upload a video**